mdumke/hadoop-example/1-single-node-setup/README.md

 hdfs dfs --help
 ```

-The example shows how we can treat HDFS has a type of filesystem and how we can interact with it through a command line client.
+The example shows how we can treat HDFS has a type of file system and how we can interact with it through a command line client.
 Other clients have been implemented as well, including a HTTP-based REST API via [WebHDFS](https://hadoop.apache.org/docs/r3.2.1/hadoop-project-dist/hadoop-hdfs/WebHDFS.html).

 Notice that the *NameNode* exposes a low-level health monitor through a web interface, by default at port 9870.
 If you haven't changed the infrastructure setup, the interface will be available at: